tonethar/IGME-330-Master/notes/HW-cage-clicker-3.md

 # HW - *Cage Clicker* Part III

 In this chapter we will add:
-  - the ability to click the sprites,
+  - the ability to click the sprites
+  - incidental sound

 ## I. Clicking Sprites